ritikaxx/D-TUBE/README.md

 ## Why is blockchain secure?

 Blockchain is secure because it relies heavily on secure cryptographic hash functions.
 These hash functions, a digital signature, and a proof-of-work algorithm ensure that the data is valid and not tampered with.
 Overall, blockchain is a revolutionary, secure technology.

+## Components of Blockchain-

+• Node: The hardware running the Blockchain
+• Wallets: User interfaces initiating a transaction.
+• Transaction: A transfer of value, a call to do a certain activity.
+• Block: An architecture of the blockchain which is at the core of managing the decentralized ledger.
+• Consensus: An agreement between node operators to ensure the validity of a transaction abiding by a set of rules and arrangements.